adam-61/Django-Blog-Application/README.md

 A full-featured Blog Application built using Django, Python, HTML, and CSS.

-This project started as a Django assignment covering models, forms, templates, CRUD operations, and user authentication, and was later extended with model relationships, nested comments, likes, ratings, ORM aggregation, and query optimization.
+This project started as a Django blog covering models, forms, templates, CRUD operations, and user authentication, and was later extended with model relationships, nested comments, likes, ratings, ORM aggregation, and query optimization.

 ## Project Overview